alpha-yadav/DSA/readme.md

 Remember to adapt the code to your specific tree structure and data representation.
 Choose the method that best suits your needs based on the type of tree and the available resources (e.g., parent pointers).

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Equation:**  (e.g., y = x^2, y = sin(x), etc.)
+* **Data points:** (e.g., a table of x and y values)
+* **Type of graph:** (e.g., line graph, bar chart, scatter plot, etc.)
+* **Specific details:** (e.g., range of x-values, labels for axes, title)

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can help you understand the shape and characteristics of the graph so you can create it yourself using software like Desmos, GeoGebra, Excel, or by hand.